RootCNC/Root-Controller-ISO/docs/DetailedInfo.md

 ### Endstop wiring Min & Max (NC)
 <img src="https://raw.githubusercontent.com/RootCNC/Root-Controller-ISO/master/Media/micro-switch-nc.png" width="600">

-> Please note - NC switches are not recommend on `Y_lim`.
+> Please note REV 2.1/REV 2.0 - NC switches are not recommend on `Y_lim`.
 IF YOU INTEND TO FLASH THE ROOT CONTROLLER WHILST BEING INSTALLED IN A SYSTEMS. pulling these pins LOW stops the programming routing.
-If you do use NC switched: then, please ensure these are disconnected piror to programming. {.is-warning}
+If you do use NC switched: then, please ensure these are disconnected piror to programming.
+{.is-warning}

 # Outputs
 Aside from the digital outputs of the stepper driver port (Please see # Stepper control for more information).
 The Root Controller has the additional outputs: